Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition

-\item The heat redistribution factor $\mathfrak{f}$, despite being assumed to equal 2/3, is subject to change.
-It exerts a strong influence on the secondary eclipse spectra, with cooler temperatures lowering the emission flux by $\sim$20-50 ppm when changing the irradiation temperature from 2500 K to 2000 K (dayside average and equilibrium temperature of 55 Cnc e, respectively).
-This difference is crucial to consider when fitting the observed spectra, as they result in different valid scenarios \citep{zilinskas2025characterising}.
-To combat degeneracies (as well as variability between visits, as seen in 55 Cancri e, \citealt{patel2024jwst}), multi-wavelength full phase curve observations are required.
+The heat redistribution factor $\mathfrak{f}$ might deviate in the presence of strong day-to-nightside advection from the herein assumed value of 2/3.
+It exerts a strong influence on the secondary eclipse spectra, with smaller $\mathfrak{f}$ lowering the simulated emission flux of 55 Cnc e by $\sim$20-50 ppm when changing $\mathfrak{f}$ from 2/3 (\tirr=2500 K, average dayside temperature) to 1/4 (\tirr=2000 K, equilibrium temperature).
+This difference is crucial to consider when fitting the observed spectra, as they result in divergent best-fitting models \citep{zilinskas2025characterising}.
+To constrain $\mathfrak{f}$, multi-wavelength full phase curve observations are required.